rojas-jesus/BoxErp/README.md

 "# BoxErp"

 # Getting Started

-First clone the repository from Github and activate the virtualenv.
+First, clone the repository from Github.
+Then, navigate to the project directory and activate the virtual environment.

 Install project dependencies: